 If you’re like me (and like most), goals you make usually revolve around work and lifestyle: “hit this revenue milestone” or “pay off such-and-such debt”.
 Those goals are good, so long as they’re in the proper context of your identity in Christ and your Gospel-centered purpose as a new creation in him.

-This year, I’m urging myself (and you!) to look closer to home when targeting big, crazy endeavors.
-Consider this: how can your marriage and family be different and/or more healthy this year?
+For this post, I’m urging myself (and you!) to look closer to home when targeting big, crazy endeavors.
+Consider this: how can your marriage and family be different and/or more healthy?
 What experiences can you pursue together that will build your faith and trust in God while making use of your days to glorify him?
 Really… think about it.
 What could be?

 To that end, I’ve compiled this list of 5 tips/tools that I think are very helpful for building on specific, important aspects of your marriage.
 I hope they help you!

 Selena and I also covered this topic in much greater depth via our podcast!
 Have a listen or continue reading below, we hope it blesses you.

 Please feel free to check out our other podcast episodes here.

 Read: 5 Tips (and Tools) for a Stronger Marriage

 Note that the tools below are meant to be VERY tangible, but the ideas they support cut to the core of important issues in every marriage.
 Read on and if I do my job, it should make sense. :)

 Prayer changes things because God changes things.
 When we pray, particularly through Scripture, we begin to align our hearts with God’s.
 That’s when miracles happen.
 If you’ve never learned the habit of praying intentionally for and with your spouse, perhaps it’s time to do something different?